-The IntelliJ Platform is very large, and very capable, and its size and scope can initially be very daunting.
+The IntelliJ Platform is extensive and very capable, and its size and scope can initially be very daunting.
 This page is intended to list the key topics that a plugin author would be interested in, and provide quick links to the most common extension points.

 - Testing plugins.